 - The form will be styled to meet brand guidelines

-- The newly generated Case will automatically be associated with any Contact in the system that has a matching email address (just like in a standard Web-2-Case form).
+- The newly generated Case will automatically be associated with the Community User's Contact record in the system.

 Step 1: Create a Form Template